-Smart Lessons can be made up of different sections, which each have specific characteristics to help your students succeed.
+Smart Lessons can be made up of different sections, and each can have specific characteristics to help your students succeed.
 You can combine the sections to create a scaffolded learning experience.

 Some question types can't be used in some Smart Lesson sections.
 For more information, see Which question types can I use in each Smart Lesson section?

-Information sections are designed to introduce your students to new concepts, or recap at the end of a lesson.
-They are presented as a series of slides students can read through, and won't be marked.
-Information slides can contain a textbox where students can write notes, for example while watching a video, but these notes can only be seen by the student and won't be visible to you when viewing your students' results.
+Information sections are designed to introduce your students to new concepts or recap at the end of a lesson.
+They are presented as a series of slides students can read through which won't be marked.
+Information slides can contain a textbox where students can write notes, for example while watching a video.
+These notes can only be seen by the student and won't be visible to you when viewing your students' results.

-Students can only mark the slide as read and move onto the next one after it's been on-screen for three seconds.
+Students can only mark the slide as read and move onto the next one after it's been on-screen for a minimum of three seconds.
 If you don't want students to be required to look at each slide for the lesson to display as complete, mark the section as optional.

-Questions in a Quiz section are automatically marked, so require question types which have a single correct answer.
+Questions in a Quiz section are automatically marked and require question types which have a single correct answer.